jmir17/scrumChecklist/README.md

 - [ ] All items must meet the definition of done before are considered finished.

-None of the items listed here are based on my experience or intuition, I wanted to create this list because for a long time I was not applying scrum as it should and I was using "my" common sense.
+None of the items listed here are based on my experience or intuition, I wanted to create this list because for a long time I was not applying scrum as it should and I was using "common sense" most of the times.
 If that was your case too, I recommend you this article: [We Tried Baseball and It Didn't Work](https://ronjeffries.com/xprog/articles/jatbaseball/)